mvs-develop/dev.bitshares.works/ISSUE_TEMPLATE/issue_request.md

 ---
 name: Any other
-about: Create an issue to inform and improve the BitShares Developers Documentation.
+about: Create an issue to inform and improve the DNA Developers Documentation.

 ---